percona/xtradb-cluster-tutorial/doc/00-Tutorial-Process.rst

 - Each node is running a primary IP on the 192.168.70.0/24 subnet.
 For the purposes of these exercises, this is the network for all client connections as well as cluster replication and any other tasks.

-- Virtualbox *might* crash your laptop every once in a while.
-If you don't like it, ask Oracle for your money back.
+- Virtualbox *might* crash your OSX laptop every once in a while.
+The most common cause of this was reportedly fixed in Virtualbox 4.1.22, so an upgrade may help you there.

 - Running the command ``baseline.sh`` on any node will do the following: